IliasHad/edit-mind/README.md

 ---
 ## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+This project is licensed under the Edit Mind License - see the `LICENSE.md` file for details.